-There are several factors to consider when selecting steel for the mold: wear resistance, toughness, machinability, ability to be polished, and dimensional stability.
+There are several factors to consider when selecting steel for the mold, including wear resistance, toughness, machinability, ability to be polished, and dimensional stability.
 The steels most often used are P20, H13, and S7.

-Core and cavity steels

-P20 steel is supplied prehardened at a Rockwell hardness (R scale) of 30 to 32, which eliminates the need for heat treatment.
+- Core and cavity steels - P20 steel is supplied prehardened at a Rockwell hardness (R scale) of 30 to 32, which eliminates the need for heat treatment.
 P20 will polish to a very high finish, but rust-preventive greases will be required during shutdowns to preserve the finish; otherwise, plating will be necessary.
 Plating can be an impediment during repairs.
-The thermal conductivity of P20 is better than that of H13, 420 , and S7, but its conductivity could eventually be impeded by cooling channel ID corrosion.
-P20 costs less than H13 and 420.

-H13 steel typically requires heat treatment for more hardness and durability.
+The thermal conductivity of P20 is better than that of H13, 420, and S7, but its conductivity could eventually be impeded by cooling channel ID corrosion.
+P20 costs less than H13 and 420. - H13 steel typically requires heat treatment for more hardness and durability.
 H13 has less toughness and thermal conductivity but higher wear resistance than P20.
 Because of its greater hardness, parting lines in H13 hold up longer than those of P20.
 With reduced thermal conductivity, increased cooling should be considered.
 H13 can also rust if not properly protected during use.

-Although 420 stainless steel has lower thermal conductivity than H13, it offers rust resistance on the polished surface and cooling channel ID that is not available with P20 or H13.
+- Although 420 stainless steel has lower thermal conductivity than H13, it offers rust resistance on the polished surface and cooling channel ID that is not available with P20 or H13.
 Heat treatment similar to that of H13 is required for 420SS.
-Some suppliers also have a 414SS prehardened the same as P20, at an R scale of 30 to 32, which eliminates the need for heat treatment.

-Slides and lifters

-S7 tool steel is often used for hardened slides and lifters.
+Some suppliers also have a 414SS prehardened the same as P20 at an R scale of 30 to 32, which eliminates the need for heat treatment. - Slides and lifters - S7 tool steel is often used for hardened slides and lifters.
 Wear plates and gibs are often constructed from O1, O6, and A10.
-Bronze or bronze-coated (Lamina[TM] bronze) plates are also used adjacent to sliding surfaces.
+Bronze or bronze-coated (Lamina[TM] bronze) plates are also used adjacent to sliding surfaces. - Inserts - Inserts, which need to have superior thermal conductivity, may be constructed from a tooling material such as Ampco[TM] bronze alloy 945 or equivalent.
+This alloy is supplied in an RC of 31.